Glynn Edwards: Career

 Edwards trained professionally as an actor with Joan Littlewood's Theatre Workshop at the Theatre Royal, Stratford East, appearing in its productions of The Good Soldier Švejk and two plays by Brendan Behan, The Quare Fellow and The Hostage, all of which transferred from the Theatre Royal Stratford East to the West End.
 He also appeared in that company's production of Lionel Bart's musical version of Frank Norman's play Fings Ain't Wot They Used T'Be, opposite Miriam Karlin and Barbara Windsor.
 He had been spotted by Littlewood herself, who had been in the audience at one of the performances of a successful play he had produced entitled The Call of the Flesh, which featured Yootha Joyce in an early role.

-In 1964 he appeared in the role of Corporal William Allen, V.C. in Cy Endfield's cinema film Zulu, having opted for the part over another offer of a role in Joan Littlewood's stage show Oh!
-What a Lovely War.
+In 1964 he appeared in the role of Corporal William Allen, V.C. in Cy Endfield's cinema film Zulu, having opted for the part over another offer of a role in Joan Littlewood's stage show Oh, What a Lovely War!.
 He later said: "I earned 10 times as much money from (later in his career) advertising Bran Flakes as I did from the movie Zulu."
 He played supporting roles in the cinema films Robbery (1967), and the criminal underworld film Get Carter (1971).

-From 1979 to 1994, he played the role of Dave Harris, the part-owner and barman of the Winchester Club in ten series of the hit ITV drama Minder.
+From 1979 to 1994, he played the role of Dave Harris, the part-owner and barman of the Winchester Club in ten series of the ITV drama Minder.

 He also appeared in bit parts in numerous British television shows in the 1970s and '80s, including Callan, The Professionals, Public Eye, Spindoe, Steptoe and Son, Some Mothers Do 'Ave 'Em, Dixon of Dock Green, Man About the House, Softly, Softly, The Persuaders!, and The Saint.

 He was a regular in two series of the ITV legal drama The Main Chance (1972, 1975).

 During his career Edwards played a number of darker character roles, particularly that of 'Mr Dix', a schoolteacher in the early-1970s sitcom Please Sir!, and a gamekeeper in ITV's Thriller (1973), and was often cast either as policemen or criminals.

 In 1985, he appeared in the rock band Marillion's music video for their single "Heart of Lothian", in which he played a barman, and starred in a popular TV commercial for McVitie's rich tea biscuits as "Jacko", saying, "Yeah, I'll make a statement.
 A drink's too wet without one!"